A characterization of positroids, with applications to amalgams and excluded minors: Bonding and its application to amalgams of positroids

 It may be possible to prove other results in the spirit of Theorems \ref{thm:bondmain1} and \ref{thm:bondmain2}.
 In this section, we treat some results about bonding that may be useful for the further development of this operation and its applications.

-The connected components of bondings play crucial roles in the work above.
-Even if $M$ and $N$ are connected, the bonding $B_T(M,N)$ might be disconnected; see Figure \ref{fig:discbond}.
+The connected components of bondings play crucial roles above.
+Even if $M$ and $N$ are connected, $B_T(M,N)$ might be disconnected; see Figure \ref{fig:discbond}.
 The next lemma relates the connected components of $M$ and $N$ to those of $B_T(M,N)$ under certain hypotheses.